 Higher operations in string topology of classifying spaces

-In preparation.
-This paper will contain explicit computations
+This paper provides explicit computations

-of higher string topology operations for a number of different
+higher string topology operations for a number of different

-holomorphs and automorphism groups of free groups.
+holomorphs and automorphism groups of free groups

 On string topology of classifying spaces